aeklf/CalendarApp05/README.md

 ## Description

-Calendar application which allows users to schedule events at each hour of the day; runs in browser, structured with HTML & CSS and powered by jQuery.
+Calendar application which allows users to schedule events at each hour of the day; runs in browser, structured with HTML & CSS and powered by Moment.js.
 ( [Moment.js](https://momentjs.com/) )

 ## User Story